-Over time, however, under ASU 2022-02 large and highly complex banks will begin to report modifications to borrowers experiencing financial difficulties.
+Over time, however, large and highly complex banks will implement ASU 2022-02 and begin to report modifications to borrowers experiencing financial difficulties.
 As noted above, the effect on assessments will depend on how the newly reported modifications compare to the TDRs that would have been reported under the prior accounting standard.
 For example, if all large and highly complex banks had reported modifications to borrowers experiencing financial difficulty that were 25 percent greater than the TDRs reported as of December 31, 2021, the impact on the underperforming assets ratio would have increased total deposit insurance assessment revenue by an annualized amount of approximately \$30 million; if the modifications exceeded TDRs by 50 percent, annualized assessments would have increased by \$65 million; and if the modifications exceeded TDRs by 100 percent, annualized assessments would have increased by \$137 million.

-The analysis presented above serves as an illustrative example of potential effects of the proposed rule.
+The analysis presented above serves as an illustrative example of potential effects of the final rule.
 The analysis does not estimate potential future modifications to borrowers experiencing financial difficulty or how those amounts, once reported, will compare to previously reported TDRs for a few reasons.
-First, banks were granted temporary relief from reporting TDRs that were modified due to the COVID-19 pandemic, so recent reporting of TDRs is likely lower than it may otherwise have been.
-Second, the amount of modifications or restructurings made by large or highly complex banks vary based on economic conditions and future economic conditions are uncertain.
-Third, a restructuring of a debt constitutes a TDR if the creditor for economic or legal reasons related to the debtor's financial difficulties grants a concession to the debtor that it would not otherwise consider, while a modification to borrowers experiencing financial difficulty is not evaluated based on whether or not a concession has been granted.
-Finally, future Call Report revisions and instructions on how modifications to borrowers experiencing financial difficulties should be reported will affect the future reported amount of modifications to borrowers experiencing financial difficulty.
+First, banks were granted temporary relief from reporting TDRs that were modified due to the COVID-19 pandemic, so recent reporting of TDRs is likely lower than it may otherwise have been.24 Second, the amount of modifications or restructurings made by large or highly complex banks vary based on economic conditions and future economic conditions are uncertain.
+Third, as commenters noted, a restructuring of a debt constitutes a TDR if the creditor for economic or legal reasons related to the debtor's financial difficulties grants a concession to the debtor that it would not otherwise consider, while a modification to borrowers experiencing financial difficulty is not evaluated based on whether or not a concession has been granted.
+Finally, future Call Report revisions and instructions on how modifications to borrowers experiencing financial difficulties are required to be reported will affect the future reported amount of modifications to borrowers experiencing financial difficulty.

 With regard to the higher-risk assets ratio, the effect on assessments paid by large and highly complex banks is likely to be more muted.
 The assessment regulations define a higher-risk C&I or consumer loan as a loan or refinance that meets certain risk criteria.
-The proposed rule would exclude modifications to borrowers experiencing financial difficulty from the definition of a refinance for purposes of the higherrisk assets ratio.
-As a result, if a modification to a C&I or consumer loan results in the classification of the loan as a TDR, under the current regulations, or as a modification to borrowers experiencing financial difficulty, under the proposed rule, a large or highly complex bank would not have to reevaluate whether the modified loan meets the definition of a higher-risk asset.
-For example, if a higher-risk C&I loan was subsequently modified as a TDR or modification to borrowers experiencing financial difficulty, it would not be considered a refinance and, therefore, would continue to be considered a higher-risk asset.
-Conversely, if a C&I loan that does not meet the definition of a higher-risk asset was subsequently modified as a TDR or modification to borrowers experiencing financial difficulty, it would not be considered a refinance and, therefore, would not have to be re-evaluated to determine if it meets the definition of a higher-risk asset.
-The FDIC assumes that these possible outcomes are offsetting and the change to the rule will have minimal to no effect on deposit insurance assessments for large and highly complex banks.
+The final rule will exclude modifications to borrowers experiencing financial difficulty from the definition of a refinance for purposes of the higher-risk assets ratio.
+As a result, if a modification to a C&I or consumer loan results in the classification of the loan as a TDR, under the current regulations, or as a modification to borrowers experiencing financial difficulty, under the final rule, a large or highly complex bank will not have to re-evaluate whether the modified loan meets the definition of a higher-risk asset.

+For example, if a higher-risk C&I loan was subsequently modified as a TDR or modification to borrowers experiencing